Making Up After an Argument or Fight with Your Spouse

 Listen quietly and respectfully.
 Don’t interrupt and don’t provoke.
 State your desire just to get back to a good relationship again.
 If your spouse doesn’t admit to anything, that’s OK.
 Working on how you handle this situation is more important to your relationship than trying to prove your spouse wrong.
 Your relationship will only be built through win-win.

-Preventing future fights or arguments.
+Preventing future fights or arguments

 When things are going well, talk to your spouse about the way that you both fight and your desire to find a better way to work on differences.
 If your spouse blames you for that, don’t resist.
-Focus on your spouse’s agreement that regardless of whose fault it is (even if it’s yours), that the way you are both handling differences is not good.
+Focus on agreeing with your spouse that regardless of whose fault it is, that the way you are both handling your differences is not good.